dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

-Both signatures often refer to byte arrays of either binary or string data though, so the context of the data received here depends on the context that the probe is calling it from.
+Both signatures often refer to byte arrays of either binary or string data though, so the context of the data received here depends on the context that the probe is calling it.

 In either case, it is necessary to read this data into a buffer.
 For this a buffer is declared inside of a struct for `keystr`: